 Men, however, are less frequent visitors to GPs and there is a perception that they don’t care about health.
 “Australian men have a lower life expectancy, are more likely to be overweight, and experience higher rates of a range of chronic diseases in comparison to women”.

-“Despite the contributions that unhealthy lifestyle behaviours make to the burden of disease, approximately 50% of men are insufficiently physically active, 97% do not consume the recommended serves of vegetables, and 71% do not consume enough fruit.
+“Despite the contributions that unhealthy lifestyle behaviours make to the burden of disease, approximately 50% of men are insufficiently physically active, 97% do not consume the recommended servings of vegetables, and 71% do not consume enough fruit.
 About 13% of men aged 18 years and over smoke daily, and 26% consume alcohol at levels that exceed the lifetime risk guidelines.
 In 2020, the leading causes of death for Australian men were coronary heart disease, dementia (including Alzheimer’s disease), and lung cancer”.

 “Death by suicide is more than three times as common in Australian men in comparison to women.
 Traditional masculine norms (e.g., stoicism, self-reliance, toughness) have stigmatized help-seeking behaviours, and further evidence suggests that service providers’ perceptions of masculinity may also hinder men’s willingness to engage with mental health support services.
 Likewise, men’s engagement with the healthcare system is often suboptimal and characterised by delayed access and shorter consultations”.
 (Ref: Sydney Western University).